mcfarljm/dlchess/README.md

   * Dirichlet random noise added to move priors at the root node of each search.
   * Accommodates both greedy and proportional move selection based on visit counts.
   * Monte Carlo Tree Search is done in serial, dynamic memory is used for tree expansion, and the search tree is reset for each move.
+  * Neural network results are cached using a fixed-size map with a first-in, first-out eviction policy.
 * Support for UCI communication protocol.
 * Complete framework for self-play and training.
 The [`run_training.sh`](scripts/run_training.sh) Bash script is provided as an example for fully-automated and parallelized self-play and training updates.